burak0006/Camera_Motion_Detection/README.md

 ### The Results

 The processed frames are shown in below figure.
-The blacked regions are having outlier MVs so they are omitted during GME.
-These are generally located at the edges of the frame or borders of a frame
+The blacked regions include outlier MVs so they are omitted during GME.
+These are generally located at the edges of the frame or the borders.

 <img src="https://github.com/burak0006/Camera_Motion_Detection/blob/main/images/coastguardprocessed.gif?raw=true" width = "352" height = "288"/>